Gus Greensmith: Rally career

 Greensmith's family owns fuel and lubricants distributor Crown Oil.
 A former youth goalkeeper for Manchester City F.C. and karter before moving into the ranks of rally driving.

-As a karter who went to school in Manchester he appeared in the CIK-FIA U18 World Karting Championship in 2012, racing alongside Charles Leclerc, Ben Barnicoat and Joey Mawson among others.
+As a karter who went to school in Manchester, Greensmith appeared in the CIK-FIA U18 World Karting Championship in 2012, racing alongside Charles Leclerc, Ben Barnicoat and Joey Mawson among others.

 In 2014, Greensmith won the British Junior Rally Championship on a Ford Fiesta R1, and debuted at the Wales Rally GB on a Ford Fiesta R2.

-In 2015, he entered the Drive DMACK Fiesta Trophy, where he finished sixth.
+In 2015, Greensmith entered the Drive DMACK Fiesta Trophy, where he finished sixth.
 He also entered five WRC rounds on a Ford Fiesta R2T.

 At the 2016 Wales Rally GB, Greensmith drove a M-Sport Ford Fiesta R5.

-He competed full-time in the 2017 World Rally Championship-2 on an M-Sport Ford Fiesta R5, finishing 11th in the overall standings.
+Greensmith competed full-time in the 2017 World Rally Championship-2 on an M-Sport Ford Fiesta R5, finishing 11th in the overall standings.

-In the 2018 World Rally Championship-2 he scored four podiums and placed fourth in points.
+In the 2018 World Rally Championship-2, Greensmith scored four podiums and placed fourth in points.
 In the 2018 Rally Mexico, Greensmith finished ninth and scored World Rally Championship points for the first time.

-In 2019 he claimed two wins and six podiums on a Ford Fiesta R5, ranking third in the WRC-2 standings.
-He also entered three rounds with an M-Sport Ford Fiesta WRC, finishing 9th in Germany.
+In 2019, Greensmith claimed two wins and six podiums on a Ford Fiesta R5, ranking third in the WRC-2 standings.
+He also entered three rounds with an M-Sport Ford Fiesta WRC, finishing ninth in Germany.

-The Brit became an M-Sport Ford factory driver for the 2020 World Rally Championship.
+Greensmith became an M-Sport Ford factory driver for the 2020 World Rally Championship.
 He had a best finish of fifth at Turkey, and finished 11th in points.

-In 2021 he had a best result of fourth at the Safari Rally, and was 9th in the overall table.
+In 2021, Greensmith had a best result of fourth at the Safari Rally, and was ninth in the overall table.

 Greensmith earned his first WRC stage victory at the 2022 Monte Carlo Rally.
-He scored points in five out of 13 races, and was 10th in the WRC drivers standings.
+He scored points in five out of 13 races, and was tenth in the WRC drivers standings.

 Media

-In 2015, he teamed up with Idris Elba in a documentary series that Elba was filming for Discovery TV and drove him in a Ford Fiesta.
+In 2015, Greensmith teamed up with Idris Elba in a documentary series that Elba was filming for Discovery TV and drove him in a Ford Fiesta.